MLSA-Sanins/webdev101-resources/CSS-Assignment/assignment-details.md

 with your peers and mentors on discord.

 4. You are not allowed to copy your peer's design.
 Create your own design.
-Take reference and ideas from portfolio websites available on the internet, GitHub or Codepen, etc.
+Take reference and ideas from portfolio websites available on the internet, GitHub or CodePen, etc.
 5. You are not allowed to copy paste code from others or from anywhere.
 You may copy code if you are modifying that copied code to design your own components in the website.
 You are not allowed to directly put copied components that are readily available on the internet.